Boilers - a Popular Heating Solution in the UK

 Natural gas is one of the most popular fuel sources, prepared from methane mixed with a few other gases in smaller proportions.
-Gas as a fuel contains minimal value of carbon and high value of hydrogen that results in the production of fewer greenhouse gases responsible for global warming.
-Condensing boilers are the most common type in UK homes and more energy efficient, as compared to other gas boilers.
+Gas as a fuel contains a minimal value of carbon and high value of hydrogen that results in the production of fewer greenhouse gases responsible for global warming.
+Condensing boilers are the most common type in UK homes and more energy and cost-efficient, as compared to other gas boiler costs.

 Oil boilers are mostly condensing boilers fuelled by oil instead of gas.
-Oil fuels contains lower carbon content that results in reduced emission of carbon dioxide.
+Oil fuels contain lower carbon content that results in reduced emission of carbon dioxide.
 On the other side, oil produces high amounts of carbon dioxide due to burning.
-Oil boilers are often more expensive as compared to gas boilers due to their complicated burning mechanism.
+Oil boilers are often more expensive as compared to gas boiler prices due to their complicated burning mechanism.

 Renewable energy sources can be used as boiler fuel.
 Most common ones are biomass, wind and solar power.
 This way of heating is extremely useful for people living in distant regions where additional fuel sources are high-priced or difficult to achieve.

 Solid fuels include coal and wood.
 Prior to the emergence of fuel oil, they were the only accessible fuels.
 As compared to other fuel types, the use of coal and wood results in more dust, ashes, and emission of polluting ingredients.

 Advantages of Home Heating Boilers